callstack/react-native-testing-library/website/docs/MigrationV13.md

 # Breaking changes

+## Supported React and React Native versions

+This version supports only React 19 and corresponding React Native versions.
+If you use React 18 or 19, please use latest of v12 versions.

+[Note: at the moment there is no React Native for React 19, and React 19 is still in beta, so we use React 18.3 for the time being].

 ## Removed deprecated \*ByAccessibilityState queries

 This deprecated query has been removed as is typically too general to give meaningful results.
 Use one of the following options: